 Aging results in the degradation of collagen, elastin, and hyaluronic acid in the skin.
 This results in the typical ‘droopy’ look of the eyelids and cheeks.
 Botox can be used for lifting up the brow area to create a more lifted look and a younger appearance by targeting those muscles that have become ‘lazy’ and started drooping.
 Botox doesn’t just help to lift up the eyebrows, but it can also help you achieve the shape that you might like.

 Since there are many muscles around the temple and eyebrows, targeting certain muscles help to create droops or arches at certain points.
-For those individuals who are wanting to change their arch look, other aesthetic treatments can also help to assist in creating a more lifted or elevated look such as dermal fillers.
+For those individuals who are wanting to change their arch look, other aesthetic such as dermal fillerscan also help to assist in creating a more lifted or elevated look.

 3. Face – Jaws